quincy/matchers-presentation/presentation/slides.md

 ## Verification
-Proves that the problem is solved
+Prove the problem is solved

 ## Prevention